justinblake1532-create/notes/2.0_Threats_Vulnerabilities_Mitigations/2.6/DefenseStrategies.md

-# DefenseStrategies
+# Defense Strategies

-Layering
+### Layering
- : Uses multiple, overlapping security controls (physical, administrative, technical), to protect against threats by creating <u>redudant<u> layers of defense
+ : Uses multiple, overlapping security controls (physical, administrative, technical), to protect against threats by creating <ins>redudant</ins> layers of defense

-Principle of Least Privilege
+### Principle of Least Privilege
- : a user, program, or system should only have the minimum permissions and access necessary to perform its required functions, <u>nothing more<u>
+ : a user, program, or system should only have the minimum permissions and access necessary to perform its required functions, <ins>nothing more</ins>

-Variety
+### Variety
  : A security program should use multiple, dissimilar types of security controls
 - Cont.
     * What you know -> User/Password